 Leverhulme Doctoral Scholarships

-Mathematics for a Sustainable Society (MASS) is an interdisciplinary doctoral training centre that aims to tackle the ongoing global problems of food shortages, water scarcity and insufficient clean energy.
+MASS: 'Modelling and Analytics for a Sustainable Society’ is an interdisciplinary doctoral training centre that aims to tackle the ongoing global problems of food shortages, water scarcity and insufficient clean energy.
 It brings together mathematicians with researchers from across the University developing improved crops, bioenergy sources and biological methods to clean contaminated water; renewable energy sources,storageand distribution.

 Mathematics plays a crucial role in helping to understand resource use by quantifying and predicting the effects of alternative approaches through predictive modelling, statistical analysis and uncertainty quantification.